03-08-2022 03:15 PM - edited 11-14-2024 05:09 PM

 Starting with 4.6, the version of Tomcat that comes with Incorta supports HTTP/2.
 HTTP/2 supports unlimited parallel processes (simultaneous persistent connections) which translates to Incorta being able to parallel process a virtually unlimited number of Insights per dashboard.
 This is a nice feature but do not take it as license to load up your dashboard with every possible Insight that you can come up with.
 Less can definitely be more with regards to dashboard design and performance.

 Incorta only renders the tab that you land on, not all the tabs on the dashboard at once.
 This means that spreading your content across tabs will effectively give Incorta less work to do which may result in faster rendering.
 If the most popular content is what is displayed first, a best practice, then users may not need to visit other tabs and incur the work to render them.
+Refer to Dashboard Design Best Practices for ideas on how to present information in a way that guides users to insight efficiently.

 Limit Insights per dashboard | If using a version of Incorta prior to 4.6, it is recommended that you stick to a maximum of six Insights per dashboard (more are supported). |